 While staying at the Kuttawa/Eddyville Hampton Inn, I developed a strong hankering for nourishment, and whatever candy bars or snack crackers the hotel vending machine offered would not suffice.
 Certainly, the nearby gas stations had plenty of snacks, but I wanted a meal, and hopefully a meal that had a little bit of local flavor.
 Fortunately, there was a Huddle House in the same parking lot as the hotel.

-A Huddle House is similar to a Waffle House or Denny’s in that they serve hot, delicious, stomach packing food, however the Huddle House has its own unique vibe.
-It is decorated like a stereotypical 1950s diner, using the colors red, white and chrome.
+A Huddle House is similar to a Waffle House or Denny’s in that they serve hot, delicious, stomach packing food, however, the Huddle House has its own unique vibe.
+It is decorated like a stereotypical 1950s diner, using the colors red, white, and chrome.
 The kitchen is open (not behind a wall) and you can see it from any point of view.
-The visibility of the kitchen and the bright, sparkly colors, provide the diner (me) with an overall feeling of ease that the Huddle House care about cleanliness and order.
+The visibility of the kitchen and the bright, sparkly colors, provide the diner (me) with an overall feeling of ease that the Huddle House cares about cleanliness and order.

 Last visited: May 23rd, 2015.